 I clicked on the ‘Read More’ tab to see what the app said about itself.
 I found out quite a bit of info here… and some of it was almost a bit strange.

 For example, they quoted Uncle Ben from Spider Man.

 No joke.
 Here is the screenshot.

-Downloading the app was simple.
+Downloading and installing the Palfish app was simple.
 Once this was complete, I opened it to find a very professional looking Register/Sign In screen.